 Complete the online application form.
 You will be asked to upload a current resume that includes a list of relevant classes taken and the names and contact information for two references.

-Deadlines: As a general rule, application deadlines are December 15 for a winter term internship, May 1 for a summer internship, and September 15 for a fall internship.
+Deadlines: At this time, we are not accepting internship applications for summer 2020.
+As a general rule, application deadlines are December 15 for a winter term internship, April 15 for a summer internship, and September 15 for a fall internship.
 If you have a project that does not fit this schedule, call or email us about alternatives.
 We will notify you by January 10 (winter term), May 15 (summer term) and September 25 (fall term).

 Questions?
 Contact Director Kathy Hussey-Arntson at 847-853-7666 or firstname.lastname@example.org